5th Army (Kingdom of Yugoslavia): Mobilization

 The 5th Army was to be organized and mobilized on a geographic basis from the peacetime 5th Army District, which was divided into three divisional districts, each of which was subdivided into regimental regions.
-First countrywide mobilization in Yugoslavia commenced in September 1939 after the German invasion of Poland.
-Between two and four infantry regiments were raised in every divisional district, all cavalry regiments, most artillery divizions and Border Guard units were also raised.
+The first countrywide mobilization in Yugoslavia commenced in September 1939 after the German invasion of Poland.
+Between two and four infantry regiments were raised in every divisional district; all cavalry regiments, most artillery divizions and Border Guard units were also raised.
 This mobilization was unsuccessful as the Yugoslav Army lacked military equipment, especially transport vehicles and animals.
 The mobilization method also proved to be ineffective and all units were demobilized after several months.
-Next mobilization in the 5th Army District commenced on 12 November 1940, two weeks after Italy invaded Greece.
+The next mobilization in the 5th Army District commenced on 12 November 1940, two weeks after Italy invaded Greece.
 In the 5th Army District, the 5th Infantry Division Šumadijska and the 46th Infantry Division Moravska were to be completely mobilized while the 22nd Infantry Division Ibarska, the 9th Infantry Division Timočka, the 8th Infantry Division Krajinska, and the 34th Infantry Division Toplička were to be partly mobilized.
 The Staff of the 5th Army District assessed mobilized units as "usable" but the units lacked transport vehicles and animals.

 After unrelenting pressure from Adolf Hitler, Yugoslavia signed the Tripartite Pact on 25 March 1941.
 On 27 March, a military coup d'état overthrew the government that had signed the pact, and a new government was formed under the VVKJ commander, Armijski đeneral (Note: Equivalent to a U.S. Army lieutenant general.)
 Dušan Simović.
-A general mobilisation was not called by the new government until 3 April, not to provoke Germany any further following the coup d'état and precipitate war.
+A general mobilization was not called by the new government until 3 April, not to provoke Germany any further following the coup d'état and precipitate war.
 On the same day as the coup, Hitler issued Führer Directive 25 which called for Yugoslavia to be treated as a hostile state, and on 3 April, Führer Directive 26 was issued, detailing the plan of attack and command structure for the invasion, which was to commence on 6 April.
-On 4 April, Ministry of the Army and Navy ordered that all units of the 5th Army conduct a forced march to their position determined by the war plans.
+On 4 April, Ministry of the Army and Navy ordered that all units of the 5th Army conduct a forced march to their positions determined by the war plans.
 On 6 April, when the invasion of Yugoslavia began, the 34th Infantry Division Toplička and the 50th Infantry Division Drinska were completely mobilized, the 2nd Cavalry Division and the 8th Infantry Division Krajinska were partly mobilized and on their assigned positions, while the 9th Infantry Division Timočka was still in the process of mobilization.